- Updated Capability Model to guide and strengthen the development of the accounting profession

 The Capability Model is structured around four 'Domains' – Business (business context), Leadership (people and future), Personal (mindset and intellect) and Technical (professional expertise).
-These are applied to the three different stages of an accountant's career: early-career, leader and executive.
+These are applied to the four different stages of an accountant's career: pathway, early-career, leader and executive.

 The domains also consider emotions and cognitive factors to provide an insight into the skills, knowledge, personal attributes and mindsets that an accountant should develop throughout their career.
 Employability in a world where the nature of work is changing will be invaluable.

 The Capability Model's scaffolding is mapped to the tertiary training available for prospective accountants, specifically the graduate attributes or learning outcomes that are a regulatory requirement.

 As a professional body, CA ANZ sought to ensure that the Capability Mode responds to what we know employers are looking for.
 Our research demonstrates that these professional skills extend beyond discipline-specific curricula.

 The model links the development of these capabilities to the CA Program itself and informs the continuing professional development (CPD) that reinforces the lifelong journey of a CA ANZ member.

 Our research suggests that accountants of the future will face exciting and creative roles, helping to:

 - expand and deepen business relationships with clients in all industries, with more flair dynamism and online contact. translate complex data and present it to clients in an easily understandable and relevant format.